-Hand-foot-and-mouth disease may cause some or all of the following signs and symptoms or just some of them.
+Hand-foot-and-mouth disease may cause all of the following signs and symptoms or just some of them.
 They include:

 - Sore throat

 - Painful, red, blister-like lesions on the tongue, gums and inside of the cheeks

 - A red rash, without itching but sometimes with blistering, on the palms, soles and sometimes the buttocks